 The only time this happens is when a team has already used up their quota of permitted substitutions for the game and has no other option than to reposition an outfield player and make them the goalie.

 If you’re interested in finding out why soccer limits substitutions during games, then click here to have a look at an article I wrote explaining everything you need to know about it.

 Have a look at this video below to see a compilation of outfield players playing as goalkeeper after the original goalkeeper was shown a red card or was injured.

 How Many Games Does a Player Miss If Banned for a Red Card?

-In most soccer competitions when a player receives a red card as a result of receiving a second yellow card or because of a professional foul (a foul that prevents the opposing team a goal or an obvious goal-scoring opportunity) they will automatically receive a one-game suspension.
+In most soccer competitions, when a player receives a red card as a result of receiving a second yellow card or because of a professional foul (a foul that prevents the opposing team from scoring a goal or an obvious goal-scoring opportunity), they will automatically receive a one-game suspension.

-And if a player gets a red card for violent conduct or serious foul play they will be suspended for a minimum of three games but this suspension can be extended depending on the seriousness of the offense.
+And if a player gets a red card for violent conduct or serious foul play, they will be suspended for a minimum of three games.
+This suspension can be extended depending on the seriousness of the offense.

 The reason for the length of the ban was to do with the seriousness of the offense.
 He had bitten another player during the game.